robertnegre/OSLab/README.md

-# OSLab
 # File System Analysis and Management Tool
-Repo of Robert Negre for the Operating Systems Laboratory Project
+## Operating Systems - Individual Project

 This project serves as a comprehensive C-based tool designed to analyze and manage various aspects of the file system.
 With the use of system calls and library